Hachikoi-the-creator/Rick-Morty-vite-react/readme.md

-# part 1
+# todo:
-- Make the site wirk whit static data
+- Make the details component more robust

-# part 2
+  - Only show available data and double check every prop
-- adds style whit styled components
+  - Only when every prop fails, show the crashed ship img